lexicon_entry

 class LexiconEntryRanker(Serialise)

-An abstract class that defines the basic methods, __call__
+An abstract class that defines the basic methods, __call__,

-, that is required for all
+to_bytes, and from_bytes, that is required for all

 Each lexicon entry match is represented by a

-pymusas.rankers.ranking_meta_data.RankingMetaData
+pymusas.rankers.ranking_meta_data.RankingMetaData object.

 Lower ranked lexicon entry matches should be given priority when making tagging decisions.
 A rank of 0 is better than a rank of 1.

-, returns a tuple of two List
+A LexcionEntryRanker when called, __call__, returns a tuple of two Lists

 whereby each entry in the list corresponds to a token: